deanagan/deanagan.github.io/_posts/2021-01-18-Learn-Python-Series-Max-in-Dict.md

   return max(stats, key=lambda k: stats[k], default='')
 ```

 It still works and now, we're down to one line.
 We're not finished though.
 The key argument takes a unary function.
-With functions being first class objects in Python, we can pass a function directly.
+With functions being first-class objects in Python, we can pass a function directly.

 ```python
 def top_scorer(stats: dict) -> str: